atsuvovor/CyberThreat_Insight/model_dev/README4.md

 ### The Unsupervised Gap

-We initially tested pure unsupervised models (Isolation Forest, One-Class SVM, Autoencoders) to detect deviations.
+We initially tested unsupervised models  to detect deviations.
 While these models excelled at binary classification (Normal vs. Anomaly), they failed to distinguish between threat severities.

 **Observation:**
   * **Supervised models** correctly classify all four threat levels using labeled data.